John Webster (minister): Other works

 He edited William Erbery's works and wrote his biography in 1658, as The Testimony of William Erbery.

 Metallographia (1671) was a chemical work.
 It attributed to minerals the property of growth.
 He had a corpuscle theory of matter, described as intermediate between those of Kenelm Digby and Herman Boerhaave.
-It also drew on the work of Robert Boyle; but the strong influence was that of Jan Baptist van Helmont;Joseph Stewart Fruton, Methods and Styles in the Development of Chemistry (2002), p.
-14. this book was one that Isaac Newton used in his own alchemical work.
+It also drew on the work of Robert Boyle; but the strong influence was that of Jan Baptist van Helmont; this book was one that Isaac Newton used in his own alchemical work.
 Daniel Georg Morhof criticised it as largely a compilation from German authors (Boyle was not mentioned); the views of Johann Pharamund Rhumelius were given at length.

 His The Displaying of Supposed Witchcraft (1677) was a critical and sceptical review of evidence for witchcraft.
 According to Hugh Trevor-Roper, this is not an innovative work, but at the level of that of Johann Weyer.
 He opposed Henry More and Joseph Glanvill, who were arguing for the reality of witches.
 Webster went as far as suggesting that the Bible had been mistranslated to support that belief.
 It was translated into German, being published in 1719 at Halle where Christian Thomasius had made his scepticism an academic point of view.
 In the same year he defended the reputation of John Dee against Meric Casaubon.
 He had recommended Dee in the Examen, and was a proponent of natural magic.
 More edited Glanvill's earlier works on witchcraft, attacked by Webster, together with material of his own, as a reply, which appeared under Glanvill's name but after his death as the influential Saducismus Triumphatus.